prajwalsuvarna/Morse-code-Generator/README.md

 ##### Things to do:
-- [ ] Morse code encoding and decoding
+- [ ] Encodind/Decoding Function conversion into event listeners
 - [ ] Light
 - [ ] Nav Bar styling
 - [ ] About section modification and addition of Images